viplovearora/GNNs-for-RPI/README.md

 python RPI_gcn.py --rna_seq
 ```

-For transductive link prediction, use `gcn_drop.py` to make predictions on the protein selected using the `--test_prot` argument.
+For inductive link prediction, use `gcn_drop.py` to make predictions on the protein selected using the `--test_prot` argument.
 Use `--help` command to check the other optional arguments.

 Run `gcn_transfer.py` for the transfer learning setting.